ElenaUJ/pokedex-js-app/README.md

 - Load data from an external source (API)
 - View a list of items
+- Search for items to be displayed
 - On user action (e.g., by clicking on a list item), view details for that item
-- Switch between items using swipe or arrow keys
 - View loading spinners while fetching API data

 ## Links